Shadow of the Beast (1989 video game)

-Shadow of the Beast is a 1989 platform game developed by Reflections and published by Psygnosis for the Amiga.
-It was later ported to several other systems.
+Shadow of the Beast is a platform game developed by Reflections and published in 1989 by Psygnosis for the Amiga.
+It was ported to several other systems.
 The game was known for its graphics, with many colours on screen and up to twelve levels of parallax scrolling backdrops, and for its atmospheric score composed by David Whittaker that used high-quality instrument samples.

 It was followed by two sequels, Shadow of the Beast II in 1990 and Shadow of the Beast III in 1992.
 The series was acquired by Sony Interactive Entertainment through Psygnosis, with Heavy Spectrum Entertainment Labs developing a remake, which was released for the PlayStation 4 in May 2016.

 Gameplay

 The core gameplay of Shadow of the Beast is that of a basic action side-scroller.
 The player guides Aarbron through the world, fighting monsters of varying frequency with a small variety of attacks, which is slowly improved over the course of the game.
 Aarbron starts the game by punching enemies, eventually using attacks like fireballs and even a laser gun, each with their own set of basic pros and cons.
 The gameplay alternates between traversing vast expanses of mostly flat terrain accompanied by a wide range of scenery, and fighting groups of hostile monsters, similar to a beat-em-up game.
 At spaced-out, fixed points in the world, the player will encounter a boss, which must be defeated to proceed further.